 We also enjoyed a luxurious meal at the historical Five Fisherman Restaurant which is said to be haunted – like most of Halifax.
 We learned about the history of the big Halifax explosion, ghosts, and why the restaurant used to be a funeral home.
 Oh yes – and the food was delicious too!

 Tour the Citadel in Halifax

-Students depicts serious soldiers as they mimic what life would’ve been like when defending Halifax from Americans and other invaders.
-Get there before noon so that you can see and hear the noon canon that is shot off every day except Christmas day!
+Students depict serious soldiers as they mimic what life would’ve been like when defending Halifax from Americans and other invaders.
+Get there before noon so that you can see and hear the noon canon that is shot off every day except Christmas Day!